cosmos/sdk-tutorials/b9lab-content/3-main-concepts/14-context.md

+---
+title: "Context"
+order: 12
+description: Information on the state of the app, the block, and the transaction
+tag: deep-dive
+---

 # Context

 Transactions execute in a context that includes information about the current state of the application, the block and the transaction.